JorgeAGR/stat-var-stars/README.md

-# stat-var-stars
-Statistics of Variability in Main-Sequence Stars
+# Statistics of Variability in Main-Sequence Stars

 === Requirements ===